Gospel Tour 2020

 (Fiona Walker, Wellington)

 ‘I have never been on a group tour before and didn’t know what to expect.
 It turned out to be one of the highlights of my life.
 The pre-distribution of our parts meant that Tony was able to weld us together as a choir on the first day.
-His skill, enthusiasm and compassionate treatment of everyone ensured that we were a happy group for the whole tour, and the balance he and Marianne achieved between singing engagements, educational gospel-related experiences, music festivals and free time for the wide range of suggested other activities kept us busy and enthused for the whole tour.
+His skill, enthusiasm and compassionate treatment of everyone ensured that we were a happy group for the whole tour, and the balance he achieved between singing engagements, educational gospel-related experiences, music festivals and free time for the wide range of suggested other activities kept us busy and enthused for the whole tour.
 Thank you for a wonderful experience.’

 (Roger Wooler, Brisbane)

-‘I think I am likely to run out of superlatives in my attempts to describe the 2012 Gospel Tour that you and Marianne conducted.
+‘I think I am likely to run out of superlatives in my attempts to describe the 2012 Gospel Tour that you conducted.
 It was life-changing in so many ways but particularly in my understanding of African-American music and Gospel music on particular.
 The tour was flawlessly run.
 It was the best holiday I have ever had.
 I can’t thank you both enough for the experience and I’d do it again in a

 (Sue Sweetman, Auckland)